mendersoftware/mender-qa/Documentation/qa-duty.md

 Link: https://qastatus.mender.io/stats

-The unstable tests should be known to the Build Master so that it can be detected when test failures are genuine or spurious.
+The unstable tests should be known to the person on QA duty so that it can be detected when test failures are genuine or spurious.

-By the end of the Build Master period, all failed tests in nightly builds (link above) should either be fixed or reported in JIRA tasks to follow-up in the next period.
+By the end of the QA duty period, all failed tests in nightly builds (link above) should either be fixed or reported in JIRA tasks to follow-up in the next period.

 ### Nightly Mender QA build